This program enrolls every other summer. The next cohort enters summer 2024.

 Once your application is received, it is reviewed for completeness and forwarded to an Early Childhood program director who will contact you for an interview.
 Admissions decisions are sent out soon thereafter, on a rolling basis.

 Occasionally, applicants are admitted to Sunbridge Institute on a provisional basis.
 In such cases, students are accepted into the program with the proviso that they meet specific conditions as indicated in their letter of acceptance.

 Sunbridge is approved by the U.S. Immigrations and Customs Enforcement’s Student and Exchange Visitor Program (SEVP) to invite the transfer of foreign students into the United States to study at our Institute.
 We welcome students from all over the world to join our student body and engage in the pursuit of becoming a Waldorf teacher.

 Please click here to learn about the step-by-step process of applying for a visa with the support of Sunbridge Institute.

 NOTE: All applicants whose first language is not English or who have taken their prior education in a non-English-speaking college or university must demonstrate oral and written proficiency in English during the admissions process (through a hand written personal statement and phone conversation).
 Taking the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) may be required.

-Individuals interested in seeking an enrollment deferral should contact the Admissions Office to begin the process.
+Individuals interested in seeking an enrollment deferral should contact the admissions office to begin the process.

-In all of its dealings, including its admissions, educational, and employment practices, it is the policy of Sunbridge Institute, its Trustees, officers, employees and other duly authorized agents not to discriminate against any individual or group for reasons of race, color, creed, gender, age, culture, ethnicity, national origin, marital status, sexual orientation or identification, or mental or physical handicap.
+In all of its dealings, including its admissions, educational, and employment practices, it is the policy of Sunbridge Institute, its Trustees, officers, employees and other duly authorized agents not to discriminate against any individual or group for reasons of race, color, creed, gender, age, culture, ethnicity, national origin, marital status, sexual orientation or identification, or mental or physical disability.